ohShubho/Initialize/README.md

 5. Generate a personal access token (PAT) from GitHub.
 The token should have the necessary permissions to create repositories.

-6. Open the `initialize.py` script in a text editor and replace the `GITHUB_TOKEN` variable with your generated PAT.
+6. Open the `initialize.py` script in a text editor and replace the `YOUR_PERSONAL_ACCESS_TOKEN` variable with your generated PAT.

 7. Save the changes and return to the terminal or command prompt.